What is the REACH study?

 What kind of approvals were required to conduct this study?

-REACH underwent extensive and rigorous review by NIAID and the US FDA.
+REACH underwent extensive and rigorous review by NIAID and the US Food and Drug Administration.
 Moreover, before any site could begin enrolling women into the study, approvals were required of national regulatory authorities in the trial site country and by the site’s Institutional Review Board (IRB) or Ethics Committee (EC).
 IRBs and ECs ensure that studies are scientifically valid and ethically sound and provide oversight throughout the duration of the trial.

 Did participants provide informed consent?